nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 This library implements a default F' protocol that works with the F' Ground Data System (GDS).
-The F' protocol uses the following format for both framing and
+The F' protocol uses the following format for framing and deframing: frame header, data, hash value.
-deframing: four-byte start word `0xDEADBEEF`, data, four-byte Cyclic Redundancy Check (CRC) value.
+A frame header consists of a four-byte start word `0xDEADBEEF`, a four byte frame size, and a value of type `Fw::ComPacketType`, serialized as an `I32`.
 Users may provide new protocols by implementing the abstract classes defined in this library.